sshnaidm/ai-wanderer/README.md

 - **Lower numbers are tried first** (priority 1 before priority 2).
 - **Within the same priority**, backends are tried in **random order** -- this distributes load across multiple accounts or keys.
+- Backends with configured limits are skipped while their current window is exhausted.
 - If all backends in a priority group fail, the proxy moves to the next group.
 - After all groups are exhausted, the cycle repeats up to `keep_cycles` times.